thecloudenthusiast/cloud-quiz-app/README.md

 STEP 7 -Confirm CI/CD set up
 - Go to the quizData.js file on GitHub repo, edit the content => this should trigger Amplify to detect the change and automatically restart the process (provision-Build-Deploy).

+  P.S: Full credit goes to TinyTechnicalTutorials for the original source codes.